Four releases illustrate the transformation of “unpolished diamond” into a boutique gem.

-Several years ago I interviewed Bill Nancarrow, then early in his tenure as winemaker at Goosecross Cellars.
-Nancarrow had spent the previous decade-plus at Duckhorn Wine Company, the last few years as executive winemaker.
-Established in 1985, Goosecross was purchased in 2013 by a group headed by Christi-Coor-Ficelli, who hired Nancarrow in 2014.
-During our chat, the winemaker remarked that he’d sensed from the start that the boutique winery represented an “unpolished diamond.”
+A decade ago, I interviewed Bill Nancarrow, then early in his tenure as winemaker at Goosecross Cellars.
+Nancarrow arrived at Goosecross from Duckhorn Wine Company, the last few years as executive winemaker.
+Established in 1985, Goosecross was purchased in 2013 by a group headed by Christi Coors Ficeli, who hired Nancarrow in 2014; Christi and her husband, Dave Ficeli, purchased the winery from the group in 2021.

-Praising the “purity and innocence” of previous wines from the 12-acre State Lane Vineyard – its oldest vines date to 1978 – Nancarrow added that he hoped to elevate the wines further via farming and winemaking adjustments.
-I thought of his goals for Goosecross while tasting two 2017s that illustrate his success in transforming the unpolished diamond into a gem.
+During our long-ago chat, Nancarrow remarked that he’d sensed from the start that Goosecross represented an “unpolished diamond.”
+Praising the “purity and innocence” of previous wines from the 12-acre State Lane Vineyard – its oldest vines dated to 1978 at the time – Nancarrow added that he hoped to elevate the wines further via farming and winemaking adjustments.
+I reflected on his goals for Goosecross while tasting two 2017s that illustrated his success in transforming the unpolished diamond into a boutique gem.
+In subsequent years, a white and three reds confirmed that the winemaker remains on track.

 2017 Goosecross State Lane Vineyard Cabernet Sauvignon